ghassenbenali96/GreenGuru/README.md

 # GreenGuru

-GreenGuru is a web app designed for plant classification and parasitic herb detection.
+GreenGuru is a web app designed for seedling classification and weed detection.
 Using advanced computer vision models, it accurately identifies 12 types of seedlings, including:

 - Black-grass
 - Charlock